Research Conducted by:

 Conducting on-site research trials with Minnesota hops producers

 As the microbrewery industry in the state of Minnesota continues to expand each year, brewers are looking to hop producers near home to provide sustainable and high-quality hops.
 In order to meet this growing demand, Angela Orshinsky, assistant professor in the Department of Plant Pathology, and her research team are working with hop producers throughout the state to provide answers to the many hops management questions that past research has not yet answered for local producers.

-“There are a lot of unanswered questions with hops in Minnesota and other areas in the Midwest where hops have not been traditionally grown,” says Eric Sannerud CEO of Mighty Axe Hops, a hops growing farm in Ham Lake, MN started by Sannerud and fellow CFANS alumnus Ben Boo.
+“There are a lot of unanswered questions with hops in Minnesota and other areas in the Midwest where hops have not been traditionally grown,” says Eric Sannerud CEO of Mighty Axe Hops (Currently of Business), a hops growing farm in Ham Lake, MN started by Sannerud and fellow CFANS alumnus Ben Boo.
 Mighty Axe Hops is one of the many locations in Minnesota where Orshinsky’s team is conducting on-site research trials, in order to provide growers the research-based information they need to be able to successfully grow local hops.

 Filling the Local Knowledge Gap

 "There’s an ever present gap in knowledge of how to grow hops in areas where they have not been traditionally grown,” says Josh Havill, M.S. student whose research project focuses on hop disease diagnosis and management.